onnoowl/personal-site/README.md

 I am a software developer with a Master's degree in computer science and years of diverse experience in backend, frontend, deep learning, quantum computing, and entrepreneurship.
 I have a love for novel and innovative programming languages, like Rust and Elixir.

 My work experience includes internships at Qualcomm, IBM, and five summers at SAS Institute.
 While at SAS, I gained experience with deep learning, data analysis, deployment technologies, and developed a deep learning patent.
 At IBM, I learned more about quantum computing and data visualization.
-At Qualcomm, I developed a DirectX ray tracing demo and analyzed its performance characteristics.
+At Qualcomm, I developed a DirectX real time ray tracing demo and analyzed its performance characteristics.

 I am seeking a position in prototyping or product development (remote, or local in Raleigh/Durham/RTP) that will fuel my passion for innovation, and make effective use of my diverse background in software.